LLNL/RAJA/docs/sphinx/feature/forall.rst

       // loop body
   });

-A ``RAJA::ForallN`` method is templated on 'N' execution policy argument, and takes N iteration space arguments, one for each level in the loop nest, plus a lambda expression for the inner loop body.
+A ``RAJA::ForallN`` method is templated on 'N' execution policy arguments, and takes N iteration space arguments, one for each level in the loop nest, plus a lambda expression for the inner loop body.